Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

 By Corollary \ref{cor-notsuperabundant}, $(\Gamma,f)$ is not superabundant.
 The number of edges in the graph $\Gamma$ is

 which follows from an Euler characteristic computation.
+Assume that of the $g-g_1-\ldots-g_n$ visible cycles, $g'$ are flat cycles as in Proposition \ref{lem-cyclesvisible} (C) and for $g''$, their edges span $\mathbb{R}^2$.
+Note that two vertices connected by $m$ multiple edges give $m-1$ flat cycles.

 The space of deformations of $(\Gamma,f)$ has dimension: by the requirement on the conditions.
-Since $\sum_V (\val (V)-3)=\sum_i(k_i-g_i)+\sum_{V'}(\val(V')-3)$ (where now the sum goes over all vertices $V'$ which are not adjacent to one of the marked ends $i$) by the valency conditions, and since the $y$-coordinates of $n_1$ ends are fixed and $n$ generic point conditions are satisfied, the dimension has to be at least $n_1+2n$, which can only be satisfied if any vertex besides the ones adjacent to the marked ends, is trivalent and of genus $0$. \end{proof}
+Since $\sum_V (\val (V)-3)=\sum_i(k_i-g_i)+g'+\sum_{V'}(\val(V')-3)$ (where now the sum goes over all vertices $V'$ which are not adjacent to one of the marked ends $i$ or to flat cycles) by the valency conditions, and since the $y$-coordinates of $n_1$ ends are fixed and $n$ generic point conditions are satisfied, the dimension has to be at least $n_1+2n$, which can only be satisfied if any vertex besides the ones adjacent to the marked ends, is trivalent and of genus $0$. \end{proof}